ansys/pysimai/doc/source/index.rst

        },
    )

-To learn more about what geometries are and how they should be formatted, see the :ref:`geometry_format` section.
+To learn more about what geometries are and how they should be formatted, see :ref:`geometries`.

-You can then run a prediction on your geometry:
+You use the :meth:`~ansys.simai.core.data.selections.Selection.run_predictions` method to run a prediction on the geometry:

 .. code-block:: python

    prediction = geometry.run_prediction(boundary_conditions=dict(Vx=10.0))

-You can now analyse the prediction by :class:`post-processing<ansys.simai.core.data.post_processings.PredictionPostProcessings>` it.
+The :class:`PredictionPostProcessing<ansys.simai.core.data.post_processings.PredictionPostProcessings>`
+class provides for postprocessing and analzing your prediction data.

-Run or get a post-processing through the :attr:`~ansys.simai.core.data.predictions.Prediction.post` attribute of the prediction.
+You use the :attr:`~ansys.simai.core.data.predictions.Prediction.post` attribute of the prediction to run the postprocessing and access its data:

 .. code-block:: python

-   # Run the post-processing
+   # Run postprocessing
    global_coefficients = prediction.post.global_coefficients()
    # Access its data
    print(global_coefficients.data)

 .. note::

-   Depending on the post-processing :attr:`~ansys.simai.core.data.post_processings.PostProcessing.data` will return a dict or a :class:`~ansys.simai.core.data.post_processings.DownloadableResult`.
+   Depending on the postprocessing, the :attr:`~ansys.simai.core.data.post_processings.PostProcessing.data` attribute returns either a dictionary or a :class:`~ansys.simai.core.data.post_processings.DownloadableResult` object.

-You can learn more about the available post-processings :ref:`here<post_processings>`.
+For more information, see :ref:`post_processings`.

-You're all set: you can now look into more advanced concepts like :ref:`configuring your SDK<configuration>`, :ref:`data exploration<data_exploration>` or :ref:`best practices<best_practices>`.
+You're all set.
+You can now learn about more advanced concepts, such as starting the SimAI client from a :ref:`configuration file<configuration>`, :ref:`exploring your data<data_exploration>`, and :ref:`best practices<best_practices>`.

-If you want to explore the functions and methods available to you in the SDK, you can head over to the :ref:`API reference<api_reference>` section.
+To explore the functions and methods available to you, see :ref:`api_reference`.